 In addition to the tutoring, a small group of Williams students led by Ted McNally ’20, launched a weekly book discussion group at the BCHoC in the Spring of 2017.
 Within a few years, inmate participation has grown to as many as 16.
 Williams students facilitate the discussion of books and short stories chosen by the group as a whole.
 Maus, Legends of the Fall, and Love and War in California have been among the books read and discussed together.

-The tutoring initiative is poised to grow and improve even more in 2017-18 with plans to add another early evening (5:30-7pm) of tutoring to the Thursday slot.
-After a summer of strong recruitment to better serve the tutoring needs both in and outside the jail, Dr. Laura Muller, Williams’ Director of Quantitative Skills Programs and Peer Support, will help the tutors develop tutoring syllabi and a communication system that will help them work more effectively individually and as a team.
+The tutoring and book discussion group initiatives have grown substantially with the addition of another early evening (5:30-7pm) of tutoring to the Thursday slot and more students volunteering to help facilitate the Friday evening book discussions.
+After additional recruitment to better serve the tutoring needs both in and outside the jail, Dr. Laura Muller, Williams’ Director of Quantitative Skills Programs and Peer Support, helped the tutors develop tutoring syllabi and a communication system that helps them work more effectively individually and as a team.

-Even as tutoring in such settings may be out of some people’s comfort zone, Williams students and inmates alike are grateful for the rewarding experience.
-Along with the regularly taught Inside-Out Williams course, P3 strives to strengthen relations between the two institutions and offer larger number of individuals hope in the possibility of new beginnings.
+Even as tutoring and mentoring in this setting may be out of some people’s comfort zone, Williams students and inmates alike are grateful for the rewarding shared learning experiences.
+Along with the regularly taught Inside-Out Williams course, P3 strives to strengthen relations between the two institutions and offer a larger number of individuals hope in the possibility of new beginnings.